How to Install a Chandelier

 - Hang the fixture before putting the glass on as this will make it easier to hang the fixture, you might want some additional help while you hang the fixture.
 Wait until the very end to install any finials or decorative accents to reduce the chance of dents and scratches.

 - Once you determine where you want the fixture to hang, feed the wire through the bracket.
-Cut off any excess wire.
+Cut off any excess wire, leaving about 3" of excess.
 Strip off both ends of the wire.
 Connect the white wire to the white wire and twist them together with a wire connector.
 Do the same for the black wire and the same for the copper brown wire.
 (Caution: Don’t cut the wires until you are POSITIVE you have the right height.
 Chandeliers should hang about 30 inches above your table.)

 - Hide the wires and attached the canopy.
 Put the glass on and then the light bulbs.